Leadership Team

 Chris Elisara

 Growing up in New Zealand, Dr. Elisara earned his B.A. at Auckland University.
 His graduate work was undertaken in the US where he earned an MBA at Eastern University and a Ph.D. at Biola University.
-Residing in the mountains near San Diego, Dr. Elisara is a keen mountain biker who also enjoys tuna fishing and playing American roots music with his two sons.
+Residing in the mountains near San Diego, Dr. Elisara is a keen mountain biker who also enjoys fishing and playing American roots music with his two sons.
 His ideal summer vacation is a road trip with his wife, Tricia, and two curious and adventurous sons.

 Michael Mata